 StreamBaseClient.hpp file.
 The

-When developing a client or server monitor application in a .NET language, you can use either Visual Studio 2012 or 2013, as described in Creating .NET Clients.
+When developing a client or server monitor application in a .NET language, you can use Visual Studio 2019, as described in Creating .NET Clients.

 The next table clarifies the relationship between Microsoft Visual Studio product names and Visual C++ versions: